dana-ciocan/dana-ciocan/README.md

 [![codepen](https://img.shields.io/badge/CodePen-000000?style=for-the-badge&logo=CodePen&logoColor=white)](https://codepen.io/dana-ciocan/)
 [![bluesky](https://img.shields.io/badge/Bluesky-0285FF?style=for-the-badge&logo=bluesky&logoColor=fff)](https://bsky.app/profile/danaciocan.bsky.social)

-My name is Dana, my pronouns are they/them, and I am a Staff Engineer at the Economist :woman_technologist:
+My name is Dana, my pronouns are they/them, and I am a Senior Engineer at Octopus Energy :woman_technologist:

-Currently, I am part of the team that builds and maintains [The Economist's website](https://www.economist.com) :computer:
+Currently, I am part of the team that builds and maintains [The Octopus Energy website](https://octopus.energy) :computer:

 I do a lot of work around stability, performance, observability and infrastructure, as well as regularly contributing to the front end application that our users see every day.